Outline

 I know there are many theories, but let's go with this concept.
 Human beings evolved tens of thousands of years ago.
 Considering the original functions of the human body, can’t we think that body fat is a storage mechanism for situation of starvation?

-In other words, from the perspective of the mechanism of the human body, the reality is the opposite of the theory that “we gain weight because we eat too much or take in too many calories.”
+In other words, from the perspective of the human body’s mechanisms, the opposite of the idea that "we get fat because we overeat" should actually hold true.

 One finding that supports this is the fact that "being overweight is associated with poverty in some populations."